 The seat itself is steel-reinforced, which makes it very heavy (27 lbs!).
 And trust me, you want a heavy seat in an accident.
 On the flip side… this is not the seat for parents who need to move it from car to car, nor it is a good seat for travel.

 Yes, the fabrics are top-notch: buttery and delicious.
 It comes with a high-quality infant insert, though we don’t recommend this seat for preemies and newborns (it tends to fit most babies by 3 months or so).
 For this reason, it’s not our favorite infant car seat.

 Installation is where this seat really shines.
-Similar to the ClickTight feature found on the higher end Britax seats, such as the Britax Marathon, Boulevard and Advocate, the Rava boasts a similar seat belt locking mechanism called “Simply Secure”.
+Car seat installation can be complicated, but the Nuna Rava makes it simple.
+Similar to the ClickTight feature found on the higher-end Britax seats, such as the Britax Marathon, Boulevard, and Advocate, the Rava boasts a similar seat belt locking mechanism called “Simply Secure”.

 Yes, this seat has LATCH connectors, just like any other seat, but Nuna is really pushing parents to use the vehicle seat belt to install the Rava.
 Lots of reasons for this, the main one being that LATCH has a weight limit, which includes a calculation of your child + the weight of the seat, and most people don’t know about it/don’t know how to calculate it and… suffice it to say it’s very error-prone.

 Good thing they’ve made it extremely easy to install it using the seat belt.
 Here goes: